 How do I get a Permit for Tree Removal or Pruning

 If you would like to prune or remove a tree, first check the exemptions.
 If the tree is not exempt, you need to complete an application and have the property owners consent.
-If you wish to be at the property when the Council officer attends there is a fee of $85.
+If you wish to be at the property when the Council officer attends a fee will apply.
+Councils fees and charges can be reviewed here

 What if I have Concerns about a Neighbour's Tree?